Anaminus/roblox-api-tools/README.md

 then the latest version will be retrieved from the website and used instead.

 Returns three values:
-- The parsed API dump string
+- The unparsed API dump string
 - A table of class names and their corresponding explorer image indexes
 - The path to the RobloxPlayer executable that was used to get the data